-Should you, and can you, charge a fee to your mastermind group members to attend your group?
+Should you — and can you — charge a fee to your mastermind group members to attend your group?

-Now let me give you some food for thought:
+Let me give you some food for thought:

-- It takes a lot of skill and effort (not to mention time, commitment and consciousness) to facilitate a quality mastermind group.
+It takes a lot of skill and effort (not to mention time, commitment and consciousness) to facilitate a quality mastermind group.
 In order to create a win-win situation, you should get some benefit in return.
 If you’re an active member in your own mastermind group, the benefit you get from participation is probably enough and you don’t need to get paid, too.
 But if you are facilitating groups where you are not a member, your time, experience, and ability should be honored.

-- One of the main reasons why mastermind groups fail is that the members are not as committed as they should be.
+One of the main reasons why mastermind groups fail is that the members are not as committed as they should be.
 Commitment comes in two flavors: showing up to every meeting, and participating fully.
-One way to prove commitment level is to put your money where your mouth is.
+One way to prove the commitment level is to put your money where your mouth is.

-- If you are an expert in your field, you may be combining training, consulting and coaching into your mastermind group.
+If you are an expert in your field, you may be combining training, consulting and coaching into your mastermind group.
 You should be paid for that value you provide your members.